RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 antenna pairs, frequencies (in Hz or by channel number), times or polarizations to keep in the object while removing others.

-Note: The same select interface is now supported on the read for uvfits files (see :ref:`UVData: Working with large files`), so you need not read in the entire file before doing the select.
+Note: The same select interface is now supported on the read for uvfits, uvh5 and miriad files (see :ref:`UVData: Working with large files`), so you need not read in the entire file before doing the select.

 a) Select 3 antennas to keep using the antenna number.
 ********************************************************